Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 ASOS is an online fashion and cosmetics retailer.

-#Screenshot of ASOS’ checkout page, Source: Asos
+#ASOS’ checkout page, Source: Asos

-Screenshot of ASOS’ checkout page, Source: Asos
+ASOS’ checkout page, Source: Asos

 ASOS proves that the best checkout pages aren’t necessarily the flashiest: they use a simple design with streamlined copy, including clear, specific information boxes for the user to fill out.

-If you want to create an intuitive checkout process like ASOS, limit on-page distractions and display all of the key checkout information in one place, so users can scroll through and see exactly what data they’ve provided at every stage.
+If you want to create an intuitive checkout process like ASOS, limit on-page distractions and display all of your key checkout information in one place, so users can scroll through and see exactly what data they’ve provided at every stage.

 Award-winning website designs